 The Testing Center at Texas A&M-San Antonio provides a wide-range of testing services for the university and surrounding community.

-Just as a reminder, with winter approaching and cool weather forecasted the Testing Center follows all our testing agencies policies and will not allow jackets, coats, hoodies, large outwear, etc. in the testing rooms.
+Just as a reminder, the Testing Center follows all our testing agencies policies and will not allow jackets, coats, hoodies, large outwear, etc. in the testing rooms.
 Please plan accordingly and dress appropriately.
 If you need additional information or instructions, refer to your exam acknowledgement.

 Students must register themselves for their exams.
 Faculty please do not register for exam dates on behalf of your students.

 Location and Hours

 San Antonio, Tx 78224

 Fax: (210) 784-1445